U.S., China leave next steps for trade talks unclear

 "The risk of talks breaking down remains significant," they wrote.

-On Wednesday, White House press secretary Sarah Huckabee Sanders expressed optimism to Fox Business Network.
-She said the timing was unclear but the two sides "are moving towards a more balanced and reciprocal trade agreement with China."
+White House press secretary Sarah Huckabee Sanders expressed optimism to Fox Business Network.
+She said Wednesday that the timing was unclear but the two sides "are moving towards a more balanced and reciprocal trade agreement with China."

-The U.S. statement said negotiations dealt with the need for "ongoing verification and effective enforcement."
-That reflects American frustration that the Chinese have failed to live up to past commitments.

-Beijing has tried to defuse pressure from Washington and other trading partners over industrial policy promising to buy more imports and open its industries wider to foreign competitors.
+Beijing has tried to mollify Washington and other trading partners by promising to buy more imports and open its industries wider to foreign competitors.

 Trump has complained repeatedly about the U.S. trade deficit with China, which last year likely exceeded the 2017 gap of $336 billion.